The Complete Travel Guide to Kandy, Sri Lanka

 While Colombo offers bustling urban vibes, here’s a guide to exploring Colombo if you’re planning to include it in your itinerary

-1. Feeling Brave?
-Tackle Ambuluwawa Tower’s Sketchy Stairs for an Epic Shot
+1. Tackle Ambuluwawa Tower’s Sketchy Stairs

 Situated about 25 kilometers from Kandy, near the small town of Gampola, this towering white structure is a challenge to conquer.
 For starters, it’s home to a multi-religious complex, housing a Buddhist stupa, a Hindu temple, a mosque, and a Christian church, all peacefully coexisting at one dizzying altitude.